Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Tara Miremadi of Margaux Agency adds, “If our agency is receiving phone calls and emails to set up strategy sessions or informational meetings about our services, we know that our marketing efforts are in the right place and that they are sharing the right, most compelling information to prospective leads.”

 Michał Suski of Surfer SEO shares, “Marketing Qualified Leads are close to our end-game for marketing, which is sales.
 Because MQLs pose a real value, I believe that it is the best indicator of marketing performance.
 Furthermore, our marketing team is solely responsible for them, which makes it even easier for assessing our efforts.
 We adjust our criteria all the time to be the most effective in turning MLQs into sales.
 I believe that this is what represents our marketing performance the best.”
+Additionally, use these marketing automation dashboards to streamline your marketing efforts and make them more effective.

 “Sales qualified lead refers to that one prospective customer who is deemed ready to be set up in a one on one situation with your sales team for them to close the deal,” says Cale Loken of 301consulting.
 “This is where your sales team answers specific questions before confirming the sale.